OnionIoT/Losant-Setup-Script/README.md

-Auto setup script for the Omega2 on Losant cloud
+## Auto setup script for the Omega2 on Losant Cloud Platform

 Usage:
 ```bash